The new film Won’t Back Down

 Millions of children, most poor and many black and Latino, are forced to attend failure factories that rob them of America’s promise.
 While family breakdown is a prime culprit, the social contract requires society to do its best to compensate.

-Harvard types end up working for Wall Street to fleece the world, working for Deep State to perpetuate US globo-hegemony, and working in elite institutions to spread PC and subvert freedom of speech and criticism.
+Harvard types end up working for Wall Street to fleece the world, working for Deep State to perpetuate US globo-hegemony, and working in elite institutions to spread PC and subvert freedom of speech.